PoliteStorm/WaveAnalysis/docs/paper/paper.md

 The √t‑warped wave transform provides a concise, computationally efficient view of fungal dynamics across scales.
 As a proof‑of‑concept, it sharpens phenomena reported in the literature and yields robust spectral and spike‑based features for ML on modest hardware.
 Larger datasets, controlled validation, and broader benchmarks will determine generalizability and define where √t offers the greatest biological and practical value.

 # Limitations
-- Sample sizes and replication: Some species have limited recording sessions (N=4–11); ongoing collections will increase N and enable cross‑site replication.
+- Sample sizes and replication: Target N≥20 per species in future collections; enable cross‑site replication to assess generalizability.
+- Controls and surrogates: Include negative controls and phase‑randomized surrogate analyses systematically alongside main results.
 - Generalizability: Results are from benchtop electrodes and selected species; portability to field sensors and broader taxa needs validation.
 - Statistics: We report permutation‑based p‑values (≥200 iterations/species) and bootstrap 95% CIs for key metrics; small N warrants cautious interpretation of between‑species differences.
 - Figures and benchmarks: All core figures and tables are embedded; supplementary interactive assets are provided separately where appropriate.